Binitarianism: History

-Many Church of God binitarians (see below) believe their Christology perspective most accurately reflects that of the "original" Jewish Christians.
-Certain scholars have noted that "earliest Christian worship specifies two figures, God and Jesus, as recipients" and that early rabbis considered early Christianity to be binitarian.
+Larry Hurtado argued that "earliest Christian worship specifies two figures, God and Jesus, as recipients", and Alan F. Segal stated that early rabbis regarded early Christianity as binitarian.
+Young Richard Kim states that Justin's texts were binitarian, and that the same applies to the texts of Tertullian and Eusebius of Caesarea.

+The first defense of the doctrine of the Trinity was made by Tertullian, who defined the Trinity as Father, Son, and Holy Spirit and defended his theology against Praxeas, although he noted that the majority of believers in his day took issue with his doctrine.
+Kim writes that Tertullian's confession, although it implies a Trinity, is binitarian in structure.

+In the mid-4th century, orthodox apologist Epiphanius of Salamis wrote, "Semi-Arians ... hold the truly orthodox view of the Son, that he was forever with the Father ... but has been begotten without beginning and not in time ...
+But all of these blaspheme the Holy Spirit, and do not count him in the Godhead with the Father and the Son."

-After the 325 Council of Nicaea defeated Arianism, the Council of Constantinople was called in 381 to attempt to deal with binitarians, who were referred to as “Semi-Arians”.
-However, as the Trinity was finalized at this time as official Christian doctrine, the offended Semi-Arians walked out.
-“They rejected the Arian view that Christ was created and had a different nature from God (anomoios [ἀνόμοιος]—dissimilar), but neither did they accept the Nicene Creed which stated that Christ was 'of one substance (homoousios [ὁμοούσιος]) with the Father'.
-Semi-Arians taught that Christ was similar (homoios [ὅμοιος]) to the Father, or of like substance (homoiousios [ὁμοιούσίος]), but still subordinate.”
+After the First Council of Nicaea condemned Arianism, the Council of Constantinople was called in 381 to address groups described here as binitarians and referred to as "Semi-Arians".
+As the Trinity was finalized at that time as official Christian doctrine, the Semi-Arians walked out.
+"They rejected the Arian view that Christ was created and had a different nature from God (anomoios [ἀνόμοιος]—dissimilar), but neither did they accept the Nicene Creed, which stated that Christ was 'of one substance' (homoousios [ὁμοούσιος]) with the Father.
+Semi-Arians taught that Christ was similar (homoios [ὅμοιος]) to the Father, or of like substance (homoiousios [ὁμοιούσίος]), but still subordinate."

-In the mid-4th century, orthodox apologist Epiphanius of Salamis noted, “Semi-Arians ... hold the truly orthodox view of the Son, that he was forever with the Father ... but has been begotten without beginning and not in time ...
-But all of these blaspheme the Holy Spirit, and do not count him in the Godhead with the Father and the Son.”

-After Ellen White gained influence in the American Adventist movement, in 1858 the binitarian Church of God (Seventh Day) was founded in the United States Midwestern states of Michigan and Iowa having split from those Adventists, who in 1863 founded the Seventh-day Adventist Church.
-Later, in 1897, White herself published a pamphlet declaring the Holy Spirit “the third person of the Godhead”.
-Andrews University, an Adventist institution for higher learning, suggests that the Seventh-day Adventists were inclined towards binitarianism before this, which Gerhard Pfandl terms “Semi-Arian.”
+After Ellen G. White gained influence in the American Adventist movement, the binitarian Church of God (Seventh Day) was founded in 1858 in the Midwestern United States states of Michigan and Iowa after splitting from Adventists who in 1863 founded the Seventh-day Adventist Church.
+Later, in 1897, White published a pamphlet declaring the Holy Spirit "the third person of the Godhead".
+Andrews University, an Adventist institution of higher learning, states that Seventh-day Adventists had earlier been inclined toward binitarianism, which Gerhard Pfandl terms "Semi-Arian".
+With many Church of God binitarians believe their Christology perspective most accurately reflects that of the "original" Jewish Christians.